 Make Your Hamster Feel Comfortable

 In order to help your hamster care for its new babies, you can place strips of toilet paper or facial tissues in the cage so there is soft, clean bedding material available for the nest.
 Ideally, you would do this once you realize your hamster is pregnant but it’s alright if you are unaware of the pregnancy.
 A pregnant hamster is usually pretty noticeable a couple of days before birth just by the sheer size of its abdomen.

 If you have just noticed your hamster is pregnant, do a thorough cleaning to prepare for the new arrivals.
 Once the babies have arrived don't worry about cleaning the cage for a while.
-Leave it alone for the first 10-14 days.
+Leave mother and babies alone for at least 7 days, especially if the mother has never given birth before.
 You can spot clean really wet spots if absolutely necessary but avoid disturbing the nest, mother, and babies.

 Feeding a Pregnant Hamster

 As soon as you notice your hamster is pregnant, make sure you are offering a high-quality hamster diet with lots of protein.
 This diet should be continued throughout the pregnancy and until the babies are weaned.
 In addition to a good quality diet, you can offer small amounts of hard-boiled egg, bits of cooked chicken, cheese, and wheat germ to give the mom a nutritional boost.
 Make sure it always has clean water as well.